 STAY: The Sessions Hotel

 More than just a hotel, The Sessions Hotel is best described as an entertainment complex.
-Housed in the 1915 Bristol Grocery Building, the 1920 Jobbers Candy Factor, and a 1922 Simply Grand Granary Mill, the Marriott Tribute property features a rooftop bar and outdoor music venue, in addition to onsite spa and Southern Craft BBQ restaurant.
+Housed in the 1915 Bristol Grocery Building, the 1920 Jobbers Candy Factor, and a 1922 Simply Grand Granary Mill, the Marriott Tribute Portfolio property features a rooftop bar and outdoor music venue, in addition to onsite spa and Southern Craft BBQ restaurant.

 First Impressions of The Sessions Hotel